 At Wallace Fields Junior School we work hard to ensure the children are stimulated, happy and safe and we take their emotional as well as academic development very seriously.

-We are trialling a peer mentoring scheme during two lunchtimes per week to provide extra support for younger children.
-A few Year 6 volunteers have been trained to act as peer mentors to support children with any small worries or concerns.
+Due to Covid restrictions we are unable to run the peer mentoring scheme, but normally this scheme happens during two lunchtimes per week to provide extra support for younger children.
+This is led by a few Year 6 volunteers who are trained to act as peer mentors to support children with any small worries or concerns.
 Children are able to book a slot in a book which is on a table just outside the Deputy Head’s office in the corner of the hall.
 All information is treated as confidential and only escalated to a higher level when deemed necessary.

 Our anti-bullying policy is to ensure that children learn in a supportive, caring and safe environment without fear of being bullied.
 If bullying is suspected or reported, the incident will be taken seriously and recorded and dealt with as soon as possible by the member of staff who has been approached.
 If deemed to be bullying, the teacher responsible will speak to the pupils involved.
 If the matter can be resolved in school without the need for parental contact then this will be done and monitored by appropriate member of staff, teacher responsible, the Deputy Head and Head teacher.
 It may be decided that parents should be informed immediately and this will be done by the Deputy Head or Head teacher.
 A written copy of events will be kept and this will be updated until the situation has been resolved.
 For our full anti-bullying policy see online policies